Post-Islamism: Cases

 In Iran, the Reformist movement and the group known as the Melli-Mazhabi (who are ideologically close to the Freedom Movement) have been described as post-Islamist.

 The advent of moderate parties Al-Wasat Party in Egypt, as well as Justice and Development Party in Morocco appeared to resemble emergence of post-Islamism, although scholars disputed this.
 A similar characterization applies to the Malaysian Islamic Party (PAS).

 A 2008 Lowy Institute for International Policy paper suggests that Prosperous Justice Party of Indonesia and Justice and Development Party (AKP) of Turkey are post-Islamist.
 According to Ahmet T. Kuru and Alfred Stepan (2012), many analysts consider Turkish AKP an example of post-Islamism, similar to Christian democratic parties, but Islamic.
 However, some scholars such as Bassam Tibi dispute this. İhsan Yılmaz argues that the party's ideology after 2011 is different from that of between 2001 and 2011.
 Post-Islamism has also been used to describe the "ideological evolution" within the Ennahda of Tunisia.

 Writing in 2020, Mustafa Akyol suggests a backlash against Islamism among Muslim youth has come from all the "terrible things" that have happened in the Arab world recently "in the name of Islam" – such as the "sectarian civil wars in Syria, Iraq and Yemen".

+Criticism

+Scholars such as Milad Dokhanchi have questioned whether post-Islamism represents a clear rupture from Islamism or simply a reconfiguration of it.
+Critics argue that the concept rests on an overly narrow and monolithic definition of Islamism, often equating it with state-centered projects such as the Iranian doctrine of velayat-e faqih, while overlooking the diversity of Islamist movements, including those that opposed clerical state power.
+Some contend that what Bayat describes as "post-Islamist" trends emerged less as a conscious intellectual project and more as a structural adaptation to the constraints of the modern state, in which political expediency and governance needs reshaped Islamist practices from within.
+Others note that labeling reformist or liberal Islamic discourses as "post-Islamist" risks collapsing continuities with earlier Islamist reform traditions, thereby overstating the novelty of the shift.
+Finally, critics caution that equating post-Islamism with liberal or democratic orientations may marginalize non-liberal forms of religious politics that also contest authoritarianism without fitting the post-Islamist label.